ndcollica/RealFT/README.md

 Users can transfer collection to address from home and individual collection page.

 ## Team and Partners
--Matthew Cahn
+- Matthew Cahn

--Nickolas Collica
+- Nickolas Collica

--Emily Shelton
+- Emily Shelton

 ## Competition